bartlomiejremlein/8-week-sql-challenge/1-dannys-diner/Answers/README.md

 | B           | 740          |
 | C           | 360          |

-___

-10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+**10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**

 ```sql
 WITH orders_with_points AS (